Junyi-Yan/MV-FGAD/README.md

 Our implementation for STIM is based on PyTorch.

 # Datasets
 Datasets can be obtained from [google drive link](https://drive.google.com/drive/folders/1q-i6ANJ5YKsgLfL4L3MI18q1aO2rHCi-).
-For each dataset, create a separate subfolder under `datasets/` with the same name as the dataset, and place the corresponding `.mat` file inside it (e.g., `datasets/Amazon/Amazon.mat`).
+For each dataset, please create a separate subfolder under `datasets/` with the same name as the dataset, and place the corresponding `.mat` file inside it (e.g., `datasets/Amazon/Amazon.mat`).

 # Requirments
 This code requires the following: